Sumter National Forest. Area swimming hole in South Carolina

 Plan Your Visit

 There are no facilities at this site — no restrooms, no changing areas, no fee stations — so pack everything you need and carry out everything you bring.
 The best time to visit is during the summer months of June through August, when swimming conditions are at their peak.
-Early fall, from September into October, brings a stunning transformation as the surrounding hardwood forest ignites in color, making the hike in as rewarding as the swim itself.
+Early fall, from September into October, brings a striking transformation as the surrounding hardwood forest ignites in color, making the hike in as rewarding as the swim itself.
 Access is easy to moderate, with well-maintained trails that nonetheless demand closed-toe shoes with grip near the rocky areas around the falls.
 Camping options abound nearby: Oconee State Park and Cherry Hill campground are both located on Route 107 northeast of Walhalla, and more rustic options include walk-in camping at Burrell Ford and primitive camping at Brasstown Falls.
 The gateway towns of Westminster and Walhalla — both just a short drive away — offer places to resupply before or after your visit.
 This is a quiet, less-trafficked corner of the Upstate, and that solitude is a feature, not a bug.

 Getting There